Updated: Dec 1, 2020

 “I’m sick” I told him, my heart was breaking leaving India, “I have COVID.”

-Lee laughed, but his eyes were the most empathetic mixture of heartbreak and endearment, “You’re not sick.” he told me, “Come on, where’s my woman?
+Lee laughed, but his voice was the most empathetic mixture of heartbreak and endearment, “You’re not sick.” he told me, “Come on, where’s my woman?
 You don’t even believe in this.
 You told me you cannot get sick with this unless you accept it.”

 He was right.
-But in that moment, I understood that the world had contracted the virus in the mindl.
+But in that moment, I understood that the world had contracted the virus in the mind.
 It would happen like a trickle of water from a snowed over rooftop.